How to Treat Whiplash

 If you think you may have whiplash, it is important to visit a specialist who can offer chiropractic care as well as imaging.
 A doctor will first speak to you about your symptoms and perform a physical exam.
 This is often the main way to diagnose whiplash, but doctors may also order College Park imaging, such as a CT scan or MRI, which can help detect whiplash in more severe cases.

-When seeking treatment for potential whiplash, it is important to choose a provider who has experience with the condition and properly diagnosing it.
+When seeking treatment for potential whiplash, it is important to choose a provider who has experience with the condition and can properly diagnose it.
 At AICA College Park, we rely not only on the experience of our chiropractors and orthopedic doctors, but also on cutting-edge technology that can aid in a proper diagnosis.
 By giving you access to both traditional and technological treatment options, AICA College Park is able to build a personalized treatment plan based on your specific injuries.
-Once a plan is in place, our patients have access to a range of specialists who can help you enact that plan and recover quickly.
+Once a plan is in place, our patients have access to a range of specialists who can help enact that plan and recover quickly.
 Contact us today for your initial consultation!

 SHARE: